 Being in a romantic relationship with someone is easy.
 Keeping the relationship fulfilling, happy and alive is a process that also requires an ongoing inside job.

-Here are some good, supporting questions to ask your partner when things don’t go in the right direction in your relationship:
+Here are some good, supporting questions I have learned to ask myself whenever it feels like things don’t go in the right direction in my relationship:

 – How did I contribute to this situation?

 – What do I need to let go of?

 – Where could I be more forgiving and understanding?

 – How do I want my love life to be like?

 – How do I want to feel in this relationship?